Space Trader (Palm OS): Gameplay

-Space Trader is a complex strategy game where the end goal is for players to acquire enough credits to purchase a moon to retire to.
+Space Trader is a complex strategy game where the end goal for players is to acquire enough credits to purchase a moon to retire to.
 Players initially start in a randomly generated galaxy with a small spaceship, armed with one simple laser, along with 1000 credits.
 From then, there are several ways to amass the necessary funds to retire and complete the game, with players able to trade goods for profit, bounty hunt or become a pirate.

 Trading is the safest and easiest option of the three, along with being the main focus of the game.
 To trade, players are able to buy and sell ten different commodities in each system, with their prices and quantities dictated by three main factors: a system's technological level, its political system and current events in the system.
 The player's initial ship will hold only a small amount of cargo for trading, however as the player progress, they are able to purchase larger ships with greater cargo holds, along with buying equipment which allows for additional cargo space.

 When traveling across systems, players may encounter various ships, with different interactions depending upon the class of the ship encountered.
 There are three main different classes: police, traders and pirates.
 Each class can come in any of the 10 different types of ships.
 Players may also rarely encounter special items, famous space captains and aliens when traveling to systems.
 To help protect themselves (or possibly become a pirate), players can purchase different tiers of lasers, along with shields, and even a cloaking device.

 Once a player has finally managed to reach the required sum of 500000 credits, the player may make their way to the Utopia system where they can purchase a moon.
 Once they do this the game ends and players receive a final score.

 Ports

 Space Trader is available under GNU GPL, so naturally over time various other people ported the game to different platforms.

 A port for Pocket PC (windows mobile) was the first port of Space Trader created by Jon Welch in 2004.

-There are two modern ports of Space Trader available for iOS: